HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/search_center/index.md

 -   **Categories:** Click the link **Select categories**.
 The dialog window for selecting categories opens.
 Select a category.
 You can select multiple categories in the same action.
 -   **Other Document Properties:** Click the link **Select properties**.
 The dialog window for selecting properties opens.
 Select a property and specify a value for it.
 The properties are grouped by document type.
 Your search will be restricted to results with the value that you specified for that property.
 You can select multiple properties in the same action.
 You cannot select date and time properties.

-!!! note
-    When you search Places in HCL Version 8.0, the Advanced search options can show the document owner's Distinguished Name rather than the real name.
+**Note:** When you search Places in HCL Version 8.0, the Advanced search options can show the document owner's Distinguished Name rather than the real name.
 In this case contact your administrator.

 ## Searching by facets